o3de/o3de.org/content/docs/userguide/rendering-graphics-fog-volumetric-console-variables.md

+description: ' Use console variables to control volumetric fog in &ALYlong;. '
+slug: rendering-graphics-fog-volumetric-console-variables
+title: Console Variables for Volumetric Fog
+---
 # Console Variables for Volumetric Fog<a name="rendering-graphics-fog-volumetric-console-variables"></a>

 You can specify the following console variables \(CVARs\) to enable volumetric fog effects\.
 For more information, see [Using the Console Window](console-intro.md)\.